top of page

 ree

 Candyman kicks off the "serial killer" section of this year's watchlist.
 This is more here as foundational viewing for the sequel that we will be watching the next day.
-This will be first foray into Clive Barker (Hellraiser) which has me mildly worried because I don't love body horror even though we've got a whole body horror section coming up next week.
+This will be our first foray into Clive Barker (Hellraiser) which has me mildly worried because I don't love body horror even though we've got a whole body horror section coming up next week.

-Candyman is a 1992 blaxploitation flick that seems to be fairly well regarded in the black American community, though I have yet to do my research because, as I've mentioned before, I like to go in blind.
+Candyman is a 1992 blaxploitation flick that seems to be fairly well regarded in the Black American community, though I have yet to do my research because, as I've mentioned before, I like to go in blind.
 I am expecting this to be political, yet problematic; progressive but at the same time regressive, because it is written and directed from the white gaze.
 We'll get more into all this in the post-viewing update.

 Available for streaming on AMC+